mariadb-corporation/MaxScale/About/Limitations.md

 ### Limitations in multi-statement handling

-When a multi-statemet query is executed through the readwritesplit router, it will always be routed to the master.
+When a multi-statement query is executed through the readwritesplit router, it will always be routed to the master.
 With the default configuration, all queries after a multi-statement query will be routed to the master to prevent possible reads of false data.